ZipCodeCore/WhiteSpace/README.md

 ```
 3, 14
 ```
 Notice the comma!
-And Notice how the double quotes are ingmored by the counting method.
+And Notice how the double quotes are ignored by the counting method.

 If the data file contains